loadopoly/Loadopoly-OCR/README.md

 ## About

 GeoGraph Node transforms physical documents, artifacts, and locations into structured, AI-ready training data.
-Using Google's Gemini 3 Pro Preview for intelligent extraction, the platform creates rich knowledge graphs, preserves GIS context, and enables fractional data ownership through blockchain technology.
+Using Google's Gemini 2.5 Flash for intelligent extraction, the platform creates rich knowledge graphs, preserves GIS context, and enables fractional data ownership through blockchain technology.

 ### Use Cases